SeshaiHari/100-days-of-code/log.md

 AM: Did some flexbox work on my portfolio page and attempted to add flipping cards onto the project, it's pretty broken right now.

+Merged some pretty handy enhancements to the Twitter bot bootstrap for `.env` thanks [@wjhurley](https://github.com/wjhurley) :smile:

+PM: Took another look at the personal portfolio and decided to attempt to do all the elements with flexbox, started again with a basic template layout

 **Thoughts**:

 My portfolio page is a mess :sweat_smile: